No results for ""

 • Difficulty remembering and adhering to the naming convention.

-• Difficulty discovering and searching for flags from the flags list.
+• Difficulty discovering and searching for flags from the Flags list.

 You can add and remove individual targets to and from entitlement flags as needed, but depending on how often your customers change, this can be inefficient.
 Instead, consider the following strategies: